depaulats/Mitogenomes/phylogenomics.md

+# Phylogenomics

+\
+Below you can find commands and scripts to conduct a phylogenomic analysis.

+The examples are based on mitochondrial DNA data from marine sponges as reported on Genbank files.

+Some modifications and/or adaptations might be needed if working and a different subject.

-# Extracting biological data from Genbank files
+## Extracting biological data from Genbank files

 \
 **IMPORTANT**: If you have the softwares in different Conda environments, activate them accordingly.